 The state's primary resource for weatherization-related technical education and training since 1985

-The National Sustainable Structures Center (NSSC), formerly known as the Weatherization Training Center (WTC), at Pennsylvania College of Technology is a nationally-recognized Legacy Weatherization Training Center that provides technical expertise and competency-based training courses to home energy professionals, government officials, and industry partners in the building performance field, including the Weatherization Assistance Program (WAP).
+The National Sustainable Structures Center (NSSC) at Pennsylvania College of Technology is a nationally-recognized U.S. DOE legacy Weatherization Training Center that provides technical expertise and competency-based training courses to home energy professionals, government officials, and industry partners in the building performance field, including the Weatherization Assistance Program (WAP).
 Since 1985, NSSC has taught more than 14,000 individuals in building science standards and energy efficient retrofit techniques.
-NSSC also offers technical consultation and training assistance to other training organizations and state WAPs, and serves as the primary technical resource to Pennsylvania’s WAP on a wide variety of subjects and special initiatives.
+NSSC also offers technical consultation and training assistance to other state WAPs, and serves as the primary technical resource to Pennsylvania’s WAP on a wide variety of subjects and special initiatives.

-With an established weatherization curriculum, NSSC offers over 25 courses and workshops that include a combination of classroom learning and hands-on application that can be taught in our world-class training lab facility or in-field.
-NSSC’s weatherization training program is multi-tiered and includes stackable certifications for the four Home Energy Professional (HEP) job classifications: Energy Auditor, Retrofit Installer Technician, Crew Leader, and Quality Control Inspector.
+With an established curriculum, NSSC offers over 30 courses and workshops that include a combination of classroom learning and hands-on application that can be taught in our world-class training lab facility or in-field.
+NSSC’s residential training program includes stackable certifications for the four Home Energy Professional (HEP) job classifications: Energy Auditor, Retrofit Installer Technician, Crew Leader, and Quality Control Inspector.
 NSSC’s HEP Retrofit Installer Technician and Energy Auditor training programs are accredited under IREC Standard 01022:2011.

 PA Weatherization Certification Training & Testing

 View the list of courses and workshops associated with each weatherization certification below, as well as course descriptions and upcoming course dates.

 - PA Weatherization Crew Chief

 - Quality Control Inspector

 The following table shows the courses designated as mandatory for each type of weatherization personnel.

 I have a lot of experience in weatherization or the building and construction industry.
 Do I need to go through training?